Involutions of Azumaya algebras: Brauer Classes Supporting an Involution

 We now shift our attention from the involutions $\tau$ to the coarse types $t$.

 \begin{definition} Let $t\in \Hoh^0(T)$ be a coarse $\lambda$-type.
-We say that $t$ is \emph{realizable} if there exists some Azumaya $\calO_\bfX$-algebra $A$ and some $\lambda$-involution $\tau:A\to\Lambda A$ whose coarse type is $t$.
-We also say that $t$ is {realizable} in degree $n$ when $n=\deg A$.
-When $\tau$ can be chosen to be standard, resp.\ semistandard, we call $t$ \emph{standard}, resp.\ \emph{semistandard}. \end{definition}
+We say that $t$ is \emph{realizable} if there exists some Azumaya $\calO_\bfX$-algebra $A$ and some $\lambda$-involution $\tau:A\to\Lambda A$ with coarse type $t$.
+We also say that $t$ is {realizable} in degree $n$ when $A$ can be chosen so that $n=\deg A$.
+When $\tau$ can be chosen to be ordinary, resp.\ semiordinary, we call $t$ \emph{ordinary}, resp.\ \emph{semiordinary}. \end{definition}

-The following theorem characterizes the realizable, semistandard, and standard coarse types in cohomological terms.
+The following theorem characterizes the realizable, semiordinary, and ordinary coarse types in cohomological terms.